Sun Yang: 2018 testing incident and 2020 ban

-The CAS decision against Sun Yang was scrutinized, and many unknown facts about the case were brought to light, in an article published at Sports Integrity Initiative.
-The article alleged political bias in the three judge CAS panel and exhibited tweets from the panel president, former Italian Foreign Minister Franco Frattini, who in his tweets castigated the practice of dog slaughter and denounced the consumption of dog meat at a Chinese festival.
+The CAS decision against Sun Yang was scrutinized, and many unknown facts about the case were brought to light, in an article published at Sports Integrity Initiative on 15 May 2020.
+The article stated that CAS decision against Sun Yang was "unfair" and needs to be overturned given the extenuating circumstances such as the test team not meeting standards and that the "DCO failed to give the required warning".
+And stated it was "highly probable" that Yang was innocent of doping as they pointed out context that Sun has just completed a "stressful competition" during which he had been tested many times and all those tests had come back negative.
+And that Sun at that time, after finishing a major competition, was about to start a vacation.
+Also that swimmers are allowed to miss two drug tests per year, and so that if Sun had anything to hide that night, he could have just skipped the test, and that Sun hasn't missed a single test in the previous 12 months before the incident.
+They also pointed out that Sun had also been tested shortly after the night in question, and that test had also came back negative.
+The article also alleged political bias in the three judge CAS panel and exhibited tweets from the panel president, former Italian Foreign Minister Franco Frattini, who in his tweets castigated the practice of dog slaughter and denounced the consumption of dog meat at a Chinese festival and had used racially tinged language.
+One of his tweets stated, "Torturing innocent animal is a flag of chinese!Sadics,inhumans with the protection of chinese authorities and the tolerance of western powers focusing on more business with China,regardless any massive violence!Shame on china and their protectors!".
 The South China Morning Post identified one of Frattini's tweets as "describing one person who appeared to mistreat a dog as a 'yellow face Chinese monster'".
 It also reported that Frattini denied that he was being a racist for his tweets.
 With the revelations of this article, Sun Yang's legal team filed a second request to appeal the verdict.
 This appeal was successful.